futureofcoding/futureofcoding.org/drafts/dctp.md

 <h1>The Misunderstood Roots of FRP Will Save Programming</h1>

-* TOC
-{:toc}

-For many years, I've been searching for the "perfect" library/framework/language/paradigm for programming user interfaces.
-I wanted a tool that non-programmers could use to program arbitrarily complex user interfaces, such as [TodoMVC](http://todomvc.com).
+For many years I been searched for the perfect paradigm for programming user interfaces.
+My dream is to use such a paradigm to create a tool that non-programmers could use to program arbitrarily complex user interfaces.

 Like many others, I fell in love with FRP with the rise of ReactJS and spent a few years searching for the perfect reactive model.
 Eventually, I found my way back to the original work on FRP by Conal Elliott, where I was surprised to find that it needed little improving: it was gotten right from the start.

 However, Conal's FRP has a reputation for being difficult to understand.
 It took me almost a year to make sense of it.
 This essay attempts to make Conal's vision more understandable, and also show how this perspective could be the foundation for a new era of programming, not just with user interfaces, but for all programming: multi-node computing, storage, machine learning, etc...

-I promise I won't mention Category Theory even once.
+* TOC
+{:toc}

-## The Curse of Original FRP
+## The Curse of "Original FRP"

 I fell in love with ReactJS in late 2014.
 The view is a pure function of state.
 It was so obviously *right*.

 But of course it wasn't perfect.
 For one, it wasn't clear how that state changed over time.
-Redux seemed to make sense -- and hot reloading and time travel debugging are awesome -- but over time I began to sense that React didn't solve all my problems.
-I eagerly slurped up each new React-inspired frameworks, such as VueJS and CycleJS, to see if they could finally be the "full solution" to interface development, but always something was missing.
+Redux seemed to make sense -- and hot reloading and time travel debugging are awesome -- but I began to sense that React didn't solve all my problems.
+I eagerly slurped up each new React-inspired framework, such as VueJS and CycleJS, to see if they could finally be the "full solution" to interface development, but always something was missing.

 [Paul Chiusano](https://pchiusano.github.io/) suggested I read [Conal Elliott](http://conal.net).
 "You know," he said, "Conal is the original guy behind FRP.
 React isn't even 'real' FRP.
 You should go back and read him."